jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 So I got a job at an insurance claim call center (I swear I thought it was a good idea).

-During insurance adjuster training, I was pleasantly surprised how simple the insurance rules were.
-The policy is a standard contract written by the government; private insurance companies just underwrite and administer it.
-Car crash fault rules are also just government regulations.
+Insurance adjuster training was surprisingly simple.
+In my jurisdiction, the policy is a standard contract written by the government; private insurance companies just underwrite and administer it.
+Car crash fault rules are also government regulations.
+When dealing with claims elsewhere—where laws allow companies to write the policy under government supervision, while case law determines fault—the work is still much the same.
+Finding the policies, rules, and paperwork was often the hardest part.
 It took only a few days to learn all this.

 I was happy.
 I could learn and communicate this stuff with confidence.